ThePorgs/Exegol-docs/source/exegol-wrapper/exec.rst

 :code:`exec` action
 ===================

-This action allows you to run a single command in a single container instead of loading a full interactive shell.
+This action allows to run a single command in a single container instead of loading a full interactive shell.

 When this action is used it is possible to execute a command either in: